CSTraders/bot-idle/README.md

 - `BOT_CONFIG_*` - Path to an account file.
 Multiple environment variables can be provided to load multiple accounts.
 - `BOT_PERSONA` - Persona to use for all accounts if none is provided.
 Defaults to 1 (Online).
 - `BOT_APP_IDS` - App IDs to idle for all accounts if none are provided.
 Defaults to none.
+- `BOT_LOGIN_TIMEOUT` - Timeout for logging in to Steam.
+Defaults to 10 seconds.

 #### Loading accounts